3rd December 2003

 Reference: What is Inheritance?

-Reference: abstract class A class that contains one or more abstract methods, and therefore can never be instantiated.
+Reference: abstract class, A class that contains one or more abstract or non-abstract methods, and can never be instantiated.
 Abstract classes are defined so that other classes can extend them and make them concrete by implementing the abstract methods.

 In my previous language I successfully implemented the 3 tier architecture which meant that the application code was split into 3 tiers or layers:-

 The purpose of the 3 tier architecture is to delegate tasks to particular layers so that any one layer can be changed without having any effect on the others.
 In this way it should be possible to switch from one database to another just by making a change to the data access layer, or to switch from one user interface to another just by making a change to the presentation layer.
 All the complicated code, the processing of the business rules, is maintained within the business layer which should be able to withstand any change in the other layers without missing a beat, thus preserving all the investment that went into its construction.
-It should even be possible to run two different user interfaces at the same time (such as client/server and web) which share the same components in the business layer.
+It should even be possible to run two different user interfaces at the same time (such as client/server and web, or front-end website and back-end administrative application) which share the same components in the business layer.

 Having identified that I need a different object for each real-world entity and that each object will have its own table in the database I set about building my first OO class.
 In my previous language each service component in the business layer had two operations (methods) called getData and putData.
 The way that data was interchanged between the presentation and business layers was through XML streams, and the putData operation could handle a mixture of insert, update and delete at the same time as each occurrence (row) contained a status attribute which identified what action was necessary.
 Both the getData and putData operations could handle XML streams containing any number of occurrences in any number of entities in any structure.